zevlee/os/README.md

 ## My Changes

-I based my image from the `silverblue-nvidia` build of Universal Blue.
-That way I have the necessary drivers and codecs pre-installed while still sticking fairly close upstream to Fedora Silverblue.
+I based my image from the
+`silverblue-main` build of Universal Blue.
+Then I use akmods scripts to have the necessary drivers and codecs pre-installed while still sticking fairly close upstream to Fedora Silverblue.

-I used rpm-ostree to install the base packages I want, most of which are developed by the GNOME software team.
+I used dnf to install the base packages I want, most of which are developed by the GNOME software team.
 I don't want to install these as flatpaks.